Mulwor/note-app/0_interview/on-english/js/3-week/add.md

 <details>
 <summary>Tell me about scopes in JavaScript and how many is it?</summary>

 Scope defines where variables are accessible.
-JavaScript has 3 main types of scope:
+In javaScript has 3 main types of scope:

-1. `Global scope` - Variables declared outside any function are accessible everywhere.
+1. `Global scope` - Variables declared outside any function or block scopes and they are accessible everywhere.

 2. `Function scope` - Variables declared with var inside a function are accessible only inside that function.

-3. `Block scope (ES6)` - Variables declared with let or const inside { } (if, for, while, etc.) are accessible only inside that block.
+3. `Block scope (ES6)` - Variables declared with let or const inside `{} (if, for, while, etc.)` are accessible only inside that block.
 </details>

 <details>